AutoScraper: A Progressive Understanding Web Agent for Web Scraper Generation: Preliminaries

 \subsection{Datasets}

-We adopt the semi-structure information extraction task as a testbed for the crawler generation task.
+We adopt the semi-structure information extraction task as a testbed for the scraper generation task.

-\paragraph{\textsc{Swde}}~\cite{swde_dataset} is a Structured Web Data Extraction dataset that contains webpages and golden labels from 80 websites in 8 domains, with 124,291 webpages.
-Each of the websites from the same domains focuses on 3-5 attributes in the webpages.
+\paragraph{\textsc{Swde}}~\cite{swde_dataset} is a Structured Web Data Extraction dataset that contains webpages from 80 websites in 8 domains, with 124,291 webpages.
+Each of the websites from the same domains focuses on 3-5 attributes in the web pages.

 \paragraph{\textsc{Extended Swde}}~\cite{lockard2019openceres} involves fine-grained manual annotation of 21 sites in 3 domains from \textsc{Swde}.
 While \textsc{Swde} contains an average of 4,480 triples for 3 predicates per website, the \textsc{Extended Swde} dataset averages 41K triples for 36 predicates per site.